Berthold Lubetkin: In Germany and France

-Tecton in the 1930s
+Emigration to the United Kingdom

 Emigrating to London in 1931 from the Soviet Union, Lubetkin settled in the artists' community associated with the British art critic Herbert Read, located in Hampstead.
 In London he set up the architectural practice Tecton.
-The first projects of Tecton included landmark buildings for London Zoo, the gorilla house and a penguin pool (clearly showing the influence of Naum Gabo).
+The first projects of Tecton included landmark buildings for London Zoo, the Gorilla House and a penguin pool (clearly showing the influence of Naum Gabo).
+In 1934 Lubetkin designs and builds the first and only modernist terrace houses in England, in the highly dense Victorian suburban area of Plumstead, at 85–91 Genesta Road, SE18.
+These houses still represent a surprising sight, surrounded by Victorian terraces, and are Grade II listed.
 Lubetkin and Tecton set up the Architects and Technicians Organisation in 1936.

 Tecton were also commissioned by London Zoo to design buildings for their reserve park at Whipsnade and to design a completely new zoo in Dudley.
 Dudley Zoo consisted of twelve animal enclosures and was a unique example of early Modernism in the UK.
 All of the original enclosures survive, apart from the penguin pool, which was demolished in 1979.
 According to the 20th Century Society: 'Encapsulated in the playful pavilions at Dudley is a call to remember the higher calling of all architecture, embracing not just material needs but also the desire to inspire and delight.'